rfay/OpenSSH-LPK/README.md

 WIN: The openssh-lpk-read-only patch contrib-openssh-lpk-5.4p1-0.3.13.patch can be edited by a single line in version.h to update the version, and this patch then applies.
 I have left that adjusted patch as openssh-lpk-read-only/patch/contrib/contrib-openssh-lpk-5.5p1-0.3.13.patch

+UPDATE:
+apt-get source openssh
+cd openssh-5.5p1
+dquilt pop -a  # so that we can apply the LPK patch first dquilt import contrib-openssh-lpk-5.5p1-0.3.13.patch  # from above dquilt push dquilt refresh dquilt header -e

+while dquilt push
+do
+  dquilt refresh
+done

+This patch applies, and everything ends up in the man pages, for example, but when you uncomment the LPK configuration in the /etc/ssh/sshd_config, it complains:

+/etc/ssh/sshd_config: line 49: Bad configuration option: UseLPK /etc/ssh/sshd_config: line 50: Bad configuration option: LpkLdapConf /etc/ssh/sshd_config: terminating, 2 bad configuration options